Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

-# Optimization Algorithm and Parameter Configuration
+# Configuration of Optimization Algorithms and Hyperparameters

-After a neural network is set up, it usually requires training before it can be used for predict and inference.
-The process of training is to optimize the network model parameters.
-Network model's parameters are usually updated using the back propagation algorithm and a specified optimizer.
-In this article, we will focus on how to set **optimizers** and **hyperparameters** in OneFlow.
+After a neural network model has been set up, it usually requires training before using for prediction or inference.
+The training process means to optimize parameters of the nerwork which are usually updated with the back propagation algorithm and a specified optimizer.
+In this article, we will introduce how to setup **optimizers** and **hyperparameters** in OneFlow to users.

-The main content in this article:
+Key point summary of this article:

-- The `global_function` decorator - we will introduce the concept and design of global function decorator in OneFlow
+- The global function configuration in OneFlow - introduces the design concept of the `global_function` decorator

-- The configuration example - we will show example of configurations of job function for training and inferencing
+- The configuration example - shows how to configure job function for training and inference

-- The commonly used optimizer and optimization algorithm in OneFlow
+- The commonly used optimizers and optimization algorithms in OneFlow

-- How to set learning rate and other hyperparameters
+- How to setup learning rate and other hyperparameters

-We can use training and inferencing configuration in **Example of configutraion** section later without knowing the details of OneFlow.
+Users can directly use the training and inferencing configurations described in **Example of configutraion** section without knowing the design concept of OneFlow.
 For more detials please refer to [optimizer api](https://oneflow-api.readthedocs.io/en/latest/optimizer.html)

 ## Job function and its configuration

 In this section, we will introduce the concept of Job Function and its configuration as well as how to distinguish training and prediction/inference in job function's configuration.

 ### Job Function

-A function decorated by `oneflow.global_function` is a Job Function.
+Functions decorated by `oneflow.global_function` will become Job Functions.
 Here is a example:

 ```python
 import oneflow as flow
 @flow.global_function(type="test", function_config = flow.function_config())